sentinel-energy/friendly_data/doc/overview.rst

 .. _specification: https://frictionlessdata.io/

-What is a ``datapackage``?
+What is a data package?
 ++++++++++++++++++++++++++

-A datapackage consists of a set of data files, any related source code, relevant licenses, and a ``datapackage.json`` file that records all this information in a single place.
+A data package consists of a set of data files, any related source code, relevant licenses, and a ``datapackage.json`` file that records all this information in a single place.
 It is based on a widely recognised standard called *frictionless data*; further details of the